-MACC’s Associate of Applied Science degree in Engineering Systems – Advanced Manufacturing Technology program prepares the student for entry into the general, industrial, manufacturing field.
+MACC’s Associate of Applied Science – Advanced Manufacturing Technology program prepares the student for entry into the general, industrial, manufacturing field.
 Courses provide skills in basic electrical circuits, electric motor controls, machining, hydraulics, welding, maintenance management, quality control, and production planning.
 Most courses involve hands-on experience with up-to-date, high-technology equipment found in current manufacturing operations.
 Upon successful completion of all four Certified Production Technician (CPT) modules, students will receive certification from the Manufacturing Skills Standards Council (MSSC).

 The CPT consists of the following four modules, in which students are eligible to receive four individual certifications:

 This academic map is a suggested semester-by-semester schedule of courses based upon the AAS degree requirements as outlined in the academic catalog.
 In order for you to graduate in two years, specific milestones, courses, and other requirements (e.g. prerequisites) must be met in a timely manner.
 To ensure that milestone courses are completed, it is important that you, when possible and appropriate, enroll in any needed developmental coursework during the first semester(s) of enrollment.
 Additionally, enrolling for courses during the summer session is an option and can reduce your regular course load and allow you to stay on track to graduate in two years.
 Finally, keep in mind these maps do not substitute for academic advisement.
 If you have questions, see your advisor and refer to the MACC website for current information.